Sternoclavicular Injuries and Why They Can Be Dangerous

 Treatment of Sternoclavicluar Injury

 If the diagnosis is considered a sprain or anterior subluxation usually the patient is treated with a sling for 4-6 weeks similar to the treatment of an acromiclavicluar injury.
-When a posterior dislocation is discovered it can be a medical emergency and usually the treatment is to undergo surgery to place the clavicle back in to the joint with appropriate alignment.
+When a dislocation is discovered usually the treatment is to undergo surgery to place the clavicle back in to the joint with appropriate alignment.